Raqueldelamer/capstone-coffee-shop/README.md

-3. **Add a Button Component to Test**:

-   - First, delete the `stories` directory in the `src` folder.

-   - Next, create a simple button component to test in Storybook:

-     ```javascript
-     // components/Button.js
-      import PropTypes from 'prop-types';
-      export default function Button({ label }) {
-        return <button className="bg-blue-500 hover:bg-blue-700 text-white font-bold py-2 px-4 rounded">{label}</button>;
-      }
-      Button.propTypes = {
-        label: PropTypes.string.isRequired,
-      };
-     ```

-   - Open Storybook's UI by running:

-     ```bash
-     npm run storybook
-     ```

-   - In Storybook, create a new story:
-     - Navigate to the Storybook interface.
-     - Use the UI options to create a story for the `Button` component.

-   - Test the button in the Storybook interface to ensure it renders correctly.
-   - Open Storybook's UI by running:

-     ```bash
-     npm run storybook
-     ```

-   - In Storybook, create a new story:
-     - Navigate to the Storybook interface.
-     - Use the UI options to create a story for the `Button` component.

-   - Run Storybook and confirm the button renders correctly.

----

-## **3. Create Skeleton for All Components**

-1. **Create Components**:
-   - Create files for the following components:
-     - Navbar.jsx
-     - Footer.jsx
-     - Button.jsx
-     - Loader.jsx
-     - Toast.jsx
-     - ProductCard.jsx
-     - CartItem.jsx
-     - CartSummary.jsx

 2. **Add Skeleton Code and Stories**:
    - Do not complete the components yet; add a simple "Hello World" message to each component.
 You will have the opportunity to add more functionality later.